Post 16 Curriculum

 Students follow the ‘Progression Pathway’ best suited to their needs.
 The curriculum supports their learning which enables them to gain skills to support their learning for identified post 19 placements

-Work Skills pathway: Emphasises on vocational, work related and college based learning.
+Work Skills/LifeSkills pathway: Emphasises on vocational, work related and college based learning.
 This pathway focuses on extended leisure, travel, independence in the community and relevant functional skills to enable students to move onto local colleges or work related opportunities.

-Sensory Pathway: The emphasis for these students is always on developing communication, engagement and interaction skills, and promoting their awareness of their ability to exercise control over some aspects of their world, and also in accepting/participating in any relevant therapeutic strategies.
+Conceptual Pathway: The emphasis for these students is always on developing communication, engagement and interaction skills, and promoting their awareness of their ability to exercise control over some aspects of their world, and also in accepting/participating in any relevant therapeutic strategies.

 We then look at the essential skills they have and what they are working towards to help identify the best pathway for each individual student, These ‘essential’ or ‘core skills’ will be at the heart of their learning programme.